chef-boneyard/inspec-oneview/README.md

 ## Use the resources

 Since this is an InSpec resource pack, it only defines InSpec resources.
 It includes example tests only.
-To easily use the Oneview resources in your testsdo the following:
+To easily use the Oneview resources in your tests do the following:

 ### Create a new profile